sidbhanushali/sidbhanushali/README.md

 **[COVID-19 Data Tracker](https://sidbhanushali.github.io/COVID19-Data-App/)**   - a responsive web app built in react.js and visually displays real time COVID-19 Stats worldwide and from each country.

-**[More Projects!](https://github.com/sidbhanushali?tab=repositories)**   - Im always building more projects with the tools I learn check out more of my repositores here!
+**[More Projects!](https://github.com/sidbhanushali?tab=repositories)**   - I love building more projects with the tools I learn check out more of my repositories here!

 ## Skills 💻